hoangharu2002/Tech-knowledge/programming languages/Python/Tips and Tricks.md

 2."if __name__ == '__main__':" for discard unwanted running-code when importing a file

-3.Sometimes, we can use list instead of string for string processing

 ## Command Promt

 1. python -s [filename] : run python file without module `site`